IntroToCompBioLSU-Spr20/Scripts3_Week5/README.md

 this time your script should accept any number of integers as command-line arguments and only sum the even ones.
 At the end, your script should print out sum.
 ```

+## Regular Expressions

+What are Regular Expressions?
+  - Editing text files is one of the most common tasks in computational biology
+  - Often these files contain datasets whose format needs to be changed or from which some information needs to be extracted
+  - Accomplishing these tasks by hand is tedious at best, and impossible in many cases
+  - Regular expressions are an advanced form of find-and-replace that can be used to manipulate complex patterns of text
+  - Regular expressions are often abbreviated as `regex`